dmitrynovik/NetEnumerableExtensions/README.md

 ```

-## Avoid tedious NULL checks in your code
+## No need to perform tedious null checks in your code
 All methods are null-safe and accept null as input if called from code where non-initialized collections are possible,
 e.g. there is no need to write checks to avoid crash on nulls.
 ```